One of the UK’s largest tenant referencing and lettings specialists

-Posted by Rachel Smith on September 5, 2019
+Posted by Ellie Dreisenstock on September 5, 2019

 Private rental properties have almost doubled in the past few years which means that for landlords, it’s important to hold a well-established position in the lettings industry.
 To do this, you need to be fully prepared to meet the demands of a changing market – and knowledge is key.
 But what should you be expected to know as a professional landlord?
 We’ve put together our top tips to being ahead of the curve and perfecting your portfolio…